Epstein files mention Francine LeFrak, names of Barnard trustees’ families and alumni

 - 5 min read

-The Barnard Bulletin found that the Department of Justice’s Epstein Library contains multiple mentions of prominent Barnard College affiliates, including the LeFrak and Blankfein families.
+The Barnard Bulletin found that the Department of Justice’s Epstein Library contains multiple mentions of prominent Barnard College affiliates, including the LeFrak, Milstein, and Blankfein families.

 Photo by Haley Scull/The Barnard Bulletin